badetitou/AutoReneraku/README.md

 2. Select the repositories for this token (one, or all the repository you wanna use AutoReneraku)
 3. Select: `Pull Requests` with Read and Write access
 4. Set the variable in your repo `settings/secrets/actions` as PAT

+#### GitHub app

+If you want to use a github app:

+1. First create one attached to [your personal account](https://github.com/settings/apps) or an organisation account.
+2. Unckeck all options, and select for permissions: `Pull Requests` with Read and Write access
+3. Create a Private Key and keep it
+4. Keep the AppID
+5. Install the app in the repositories you want to use the project.
+6. Add as secrets the Private Key and AppID (for instance with secrets `AUTO_RENERAKU_APP_ID`, and `AUTO_RENERAKU_PRIVATE_KEY`)

+Then, check the next section with the possible adaptation.

 ### Update your ci configuration